 What about drug interactions, including alcohol and recreational drugs?

-Some HIV drugs interact with chems, recreational and street drugs, methadone, vitamins and supplements and over-the-counter medicines.
+Some HIV drugs interact with chems, recreational and street drugs, methadone, vitamins, herbal remedies and supplements and over-the-counter medicines.

 Interactions can be complex.
-They can increase or decrease levels of the HIV drugs or the other drugs.
+They can increase or decrease levels of HIV meds or the other drugs.

-It is therefore important that your HIV doctor and pharmacist know about other drugs or supplements that you take, even if you use them rarely and even if they are not legal.
+It is important that your HIV doctor and pharmacist know about other drugs or supplements that you take.
+Even if you use them rarely and even if they are not legal.

 Your doctor will treat this information in confidence.